DefinitelyTyped/DefinitelyTyped/types/gapi.client.gmail/readme.md

         // View and modify but not delete your email 'https://www.googleapis.com/auth/gmail.modify',

-        // View your emails messages and settings 'https://www.googleapis.com/auth/gmail.readonly',
+        // View your email messages and settings 'https://www.googleapis.com/auth/gmail.readonly',

         // Send email on your behalf